 What happens after a trade is punched in a NRE account?

 The following are the activities carried out by the broker when you purchase a share:

-- The banker will transfer the exact value of purchase value as per contract note from your PIS Bank account to your account with Tradeplus.
-This generally happens within 2 days of the banker receiving the contract note from our end.
+The banker will transfer the exact value of purchase value as per contract note from your PIS Bank account to your account with Navia.
+This generally happens within 1 working day of the banker receiving the contract note from our end.
 Once the amount is received by us, we credit your trading ledger with the receipt of funds.